 Teaching and learning

-We also encourage you to engage with the Employability Service to ensure best prospects for employment post-graduation.
-The Employment Service assists you in exploring your options by decide a career focus, helping with placements and job applications.
+We also encourage you to engage with the Employability Service to make sure you have the best prospects for employment after you graduate.
+The Employment Service will help you explore your options by deciding a career focus, helping with placements and job applications.